Samagra-Development/user-service/docs/user service/core-features.md

 User service provides built-in login services for user sign up and sign in.
 The organization can modify and customize this service according to their own needs.
 You can use user service to add registration and login portals to your Android apps, IOS apps or a Website.

 An organization can create their own instance of the User service and integrate the login feature within their software to access these functionalities.
 The user credentials like Username and Password will be stored centrally on the user service server hosted on Samagra.
+For example, the Login feature in Samagra’s Shiksha saathi app uses User service functionality.
+You can view it [here](overview.md#shiksha-sathi-mobile-app).

 ### 2. Reset/Forgot Password